Cart 0

 Explore the World of Textile Craft with TextileSeekers

-In TextileSeeker’s bid to promote sustainability in today’s fashion ecosystem, we are offering an exclusive opportunity for you to join our journey.
-Our fellowship awards not only aim to guide you through the processes of developing your project, but they will also open your eyes to the beauty of sustainable textile practices.
+In TextileSeekers’ bid to promote care and continuity in today’s creative ecosystem, we are offering an exclusive opportunity for you to join our journey.
+Our Fellowship Awards not only aim to guide you through the processes of developing your project, but they will also open your eyes to the beauty of considered textile practices.

 WHAT’S NEW THIS YEAR?